-It’s the big day.
+It’s a big day.
 You’ve spent years developing your product, fine-tuning it until it’s perfect, and now you’re ready to launch.
-Your site goes live and then…
+Your site goes live and then… Nothing.
+I will say this – you are missing the product launch email campaign.

 Used as a way of heralding the arrival of your new product, business, or service, product launch emails should be persuasive in nature.
 They’re not only there to inform your customers about your new product, but they’re also there to convince them that your product is something that they need to buy no matter what the product, whether you’re selling digital files or outdoor patio furniture.